 This custom course is designed by the senior GCHS student through written proposal and submitted to the guidance counselor and administration for approval.
 It enables a senior to gain work experience off campus in his or her area of interest while earning high school credit.
-Credit and grade will be granted based on quarterly timesheet submissions and a curriculum vitae of the experience.
+Credit and grade will be granted based on meeting the required weekly supervised hours and the timely completion of weekly assignments.
 The internship may be paid or unpaid, but an approved, cooperating agreement with an outside "employer" is required.
-The student may be off campus the last period of the day to complete the internship.
+The student may be off campus the first or last period of the day to complete the internship, as scheduling allows.
 Interested students may apply for the internship by completing the packet available in the office.